 Make these delicious Halloween muffins with grated carrot, cinnamon, and walnuts.
 Top with a vibrant orange cream cheese frosting.

 While you’ve undoubtedly heard of pumpkin muffins for Halloween, carrot muffins bring that little bit more orangey flair into your baking and they’re packed with nutrients too.
+Which is why they’re one of our favourite Halloween food ideas.
 Once baked, leave these Halloween muffins to cool, before adding your favourite icing and spooky shapes.
 We’ve decorated our muffins with sprinkles and jelly sweets.
 You could also use chocolates and other gruesome Halloween treats to top these muffins.

 - 200g/7oz soft light brown sugar